-For every expression X and Y, if Xc,i is sequenced before Yd,i or Xc,j is sequenced before Yd,j, then Xc,i is sequenced before Yd,j if both are evaluated.

-For every expression X, all direct side effects in Xc,i are sequenced before all direct side effects in Xc,j, if both are evaluated.
+The direct side effects of a an expression X are those caused by evaluating X, but not including side effects caused by evaluating its sub-expressions.
+For any two evaluations A and A such that A is in wavefront order with A, all direct side effects in A are sequenced before all direct side effects in A.

 New subsection to add to section 4.1: